aglago/Sofware-Engineering/0x03. Higher-Level programming/Python/0x0C. Python - Almost a circle/learning_objectives.md

 2. **Organize Your Code for Testability:**
    - Write modular and loosely coupled code to make it easier to test individual units.
 Avoid dependencies that make testing difficult.

-3. **Write Test Cases:**
-   - For each unit or function in your code, write test cases that cover various scenarios, including normal use cases, edge cases, and error conditions.

-4. **Create a Test Suite:**
-   - Organize your test cases into a test suite.
-A test suite is a collection of test cases that can be executed together.
-This helps in managing and running tests efficiently.

-5. **Automate Tests:**
-   - Use automation tools provided by the testing framework to run your tests automatically.
-This ensures that tests are executed consistently and regularly, reducing the chance of introducing bugs.

-6. **Continuous Integration (CI):**
-   - Integrate unit tests into your CI/CD (Continuous Integration/Continuous Deployment) pipeline.
-CI tools like Jenkins, Travis CI, or GitHub Actions can automatically run your tests whenever there's a code change.

-7. **Mocking and Stubbing:**
-   - In large projects, you might have dependencies that are external or difficult to set up in a test environment.
-Use techniques like mocking or stubbing to simulate these dependencies during testing.

-8. **Test Coverage:**
-   - Aim for high test coverage, ensuring that your tests exercise a significant portion of your codebase.
-Tools like coverage.py can help you measure test coverage.

-9. **Test Naming Conventions:**
-   - Adopt a consistent naming convention for your test cases.
-This makes it easy to understand the purpose of each test and helps maintain a clear structure.

-10. **Refactor and Iterate:**
-    - As your project evolves, refactor your code and update your tests accordingly.
-Iteratively improve your tests to maintain their effectiveness.

-Remember that unit testing is just one aspect of a comprehensive testing strategy.
-Integration tests, system tests, and end-to-end tests are also essential to ensure the overall quality of your software.
-The combination of these testing approaches provides a more robust verification of your code's correctness and reliability.

 ### what do you mean by modular and loosely coupled code ? you said to avoid dependencies, what are dependencies you are talking about and how does it make testing difficult ?
 Modular and loosely coupled code are principles of software design that contribute to maintainability, flexibility, and ease of testing.
 Let me break down these concepts: